-In Alba, the world's capital of white truffles, Tajarin pasta is used.
-It has a very high egg yolk content and is a thinner version of spaghetti.
-If you prefer a slightly thicker pasta then spaghetti, linguine or at the very most in terms of thickness, fettuccine will work as a substitute.
+In Alba, the world's capital of white truffles, Tagliolini, or as it is known locally, Tajarin pasta is used.
+It has a very high egg yolk content and is a thinner version of fettuccine.

 The Tajarin is noodle-like in thickness, the biggest benefit of using this type of pasta is not only the wholesome texture on the palate but also the thin ribbons allow the flavour of truffle to work its way through the butter coated strands obtaining a much more fulfilling experience as opposed to a much lower truffle to pasta ratio.